When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 High availability is achieved by running a cluster with replicas in multiple data centers (availability zones), to prevent against downtime when infrastructure problems occur or when resizing or upgrading deployments.
 We offer the options of running in one, two, or three data centers.

 Running in two data centers or availability zones is our default high availability configuration.
 It provides reasonably high protection against infrastructure failures and intermittent network problems.
 You might want three data centers if you need even higher fault tolerance.
 Just one zone might be sufficient, if the cluster is mainly used for testing or development.

 Some regions might have only two availability zones.

 Like many other changes, you change the level of fault tolerance while the cluster is running.
 For example, when you prepare a new cluster for production use, you can first run it in a single data center and then add another data center right before deploying to production.

-The node capacity you chose is per data center.
+The node capacity you choose is per data center.
 The reason for this is that there is no point in having two data centers if the failure of one will result in a cascading error because the remaining data center cannot handle the total load.
-Through the allocation awareness in Elasticsearch, we configure the nodes so that your Elasticsearch cluster will automatically allocate replicas between each availability zone
+Through the allocation awareness in Elasticsearch, we configure the nodes so that your Elasticsearch cluster will automatically allocate replicas between each availability zone.

 For each supported script type, you have three levels of scripting control:

 - Disable the scripts completely